 9. Stefanos “I Need a Beer ” Paraskevoudis (Greece)

 Stefanos was very consistent throughout the competition, placing in the top 5 of all the technical challenges.
 He was easily within striking distance for a top 3 finish, but the Spring Ball presented some challenges for him.
 A difficult to find ingredient changed the dynamics of his signature cocktail.
 This isn’t uncommon in competitions.
 According to the scorecard, his signature cocktail placed 12th, which knocked him down a few spots.
 He also lacked interior decorating skills, which knocked him down a few more spots, but you can’t really hold that against him.
 Overall, if it wasn’t for these factors, Stephanos could have easily placed in the top 3.

 Putting a picture of that 1800s beauty Queen Victoria on his bar was an interesting and brave choice.
-In most bars it’s usually bikini clad, silicone enhanced, girls that ring the bar.
+In most bars, it’s usually bikini-clad, silicone enhanced, girls that decorate the bar.
 Ryan was a fairly quiet competitor, at least from what I witnessed.
 His performance was on par with his final result.
 However, he probably could have moved up a few notches if he was a little more aggressive at the Paris Spring Ball.
-But his quiet, easy going nature was true to form, and that’s not a bad thing for a bartender.
+But his quiet, easy-going nature was true to form, and that’s not a bad thing for a bartender.

 The next post will look at the top 6 competitors, including Spyros “The Thumb” Patsialos and Martin “Inferno” Lange.